hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 ## How can that be comfortable at all?

-Hashes, for example, have their Merkle-Damgard or Sponge constructions defined with explicit reprensentations ([https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/merkle_damgard_construction.hpp#L55](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/merkle_damgard_construction.hpp#L55), [https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/sponge_construction.hpp#L56](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/sponge_construction.hpp#L56)), which make it easy to map the implementation to the definition given within the paper or specification.
+Hashes, for example, have their [Merkle-Damgard](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/merkle_damgard_construction.hpp#L55) or [Sponge](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/detail/sponge_construction.hpp#L56) constructions defined with explicit reprensentations, which make it easy to map the implementation to the definition given within the paper or specification.
 Such representations, though, get elliminated during compilation so they do not affect the performance.
 So defining a new hash goes down to something similar to "I want a hash, based on Sponge construction with a compressor defined as follows (here goes the definition of a compressor)".
-Poseidon hash is defined exactly like that: [https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/poseidon.hpp#L53](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/poseidon.hpp#L53).
+[Poseidon hash is defined](https://github.com/NilFoundation/crypto3-hash/blob/master/include/nil/crypto3/hash/poseidon.hpp#L53) exactly this way.
 With, speaking in terms of software architecture, a stateless policy class, simply defining proper types inside.

-More on prototyping new hashes can be found on the
+More on prototyping new hashes can be found on the [Crypto3.Hash "Implementation" page](https://crypto3.nil.foundation/projects/crypto3/dd/d9f/hashes_impl.html).
+Most of suite modules do have similar tutorials on [https://crypto3.nil.foundation/projects/crypto3/pages.html](https://crypto3.nil.foundation/projects/crypto3/pages.html).

-Another example is LPC ([https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/list_polynomial_commitment.hpp#L51](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/list_polynomial_commitment.hpp#L51) or FRI [https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/fri_commitment.hpp](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/fri_commitment.hpp) commitment schemes which were given the same interface, so changing the commitment scheme within the proof system is as easy as changing the template parameter.
+Another example is an [LPC](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/list_polynomial_commitment.hpp#L51) or [FRI](https://github.com/NilFoundation/crypto3-zk/blob/20-plonk-impl/include/nil/crypto3/zk/snark/commitments/fri_commitment.hpp) commitment schemes which were given the same interface, so changing the commitment scheme within the proof system is as easy as changing the template parameter.

 ## Alright.
 Back to bridges.
 Can this framework on top of suite of yours be reused?